lgbouma/goumlab/content/blog/computation/compPhysWithPython.md

 Okay.
 So given the substantial chunk of free time that precedes graduate school, what are you going to do with it?
 I thought one cool thing would be to learn some numerical methods for physics calculations.
 I've worked in computational physics, but mostly in C++.
 This can be a bit of a pain, in that the code can make the mathematics opaque, particularly when the math methods are new.

 Python fixes this problem.
 At first glance, it's practically a scripting language.
 It's interpreted, so you don't need to compile your programs before running them.
 It also has dynamic typing, which means one less thing to worry about vs. C++.
-The libraries (notably `numpy`, `scipy`, and `matplotlib`) are well-developed and incredibly easy to work with.
+The libraries (notably `numpy`, `scipy`, and `matplotlib`) are well-developed and easy to work with.

 So I decided to work through a class I found on the world wide web: [Mark Wilde's Phys7411](http://www.markwilde.com/teaching/2015-spring-phys7411/).
 The class uses [Mark Newman's textbook](http://www-personal.umich.edu/~mejn/cp/chapters.html), which is quite good.
 I wound up buying the book when I was about 3/4 done with the course, since only the beginning five or six chapters are free online.